metallurgical/docker-development/README.md

 ### Build and run the image using docker compose(docker-compose.yml)

 As for now, when we make some changes to our working directory, no changes will reflect to our laravel app.
 As for development environment, this is important and vital.
-We can make the changes into our working and re-build the image which makes repeatative works.
+We can make the changes into our working and re-build the image which makes repetitive works.
 To avoid this use case, let create `docker-compose.yml` file to instruct our image to always listen the changes we made on working directory and straight away reflect to laravel app without re-build the image.
 Paste following contents:

 ```
 version: '3'                                    // Recommended version for YAML